Andrea George Osteopath

 - and more

-CLINICAL PILATE is a form of physical exercise that focuses on posture, core stability, balance, control, strength, flexibility, and breathing.
+Pilates is a form of physical exercise that focuses on posture, core stability, balance, control, strength, flexibility and breathing.

 Myofascial Release Therapy is a safe and highly effective form of soft tissue hands-on manipulation that works with the fascia system to enhance movement and functionality in the body.